t0mer/WAssist/README.md

 ## How to use WAssist
-Wassist can be installed and run as a system service or as a Docker containerm.
+Wassist can be installed and run as a system service or as a Docker container.

 1. open Whatsapp cloud api with Meta and creat apllication. read **[Here](https://pypi.org/project/ma-nish/)** how to do it.
 2. Set the following environment variables: